dannyfa/Inflationary_Flows/README.md

 --ref=fid-refs/cifar10-32x32.npz
 ```

-The first command will generate several samples (same as number of seeds specified using `--seeds`) and will save these to a specified directory, with every 1000 new images saved under a separate subdirectory.
+The first command will generate several samples (same as number of seeds specified using `--seeds`) and will save these to the specified directory `--save_dir`, with every 1K new images saved under a separate subdirectory.
 Note that schedule network was trained on needs to match `--dims_to_keep` option given (e.g., PRP network needs `dims_to_keep=3072` for 3x32x32 data).
 If running generation for PR-Reducing schedules, adjust `--dims_to_keep` and `--network` options appropriately, and pass `--eps=xx` using values listed on **Table 7 of Appendix B.5**.

-Second command computes actual fid score for the previously generated images and uses reference file created during dataset preparation (see above).
+Second command computes actual fid score for the previously generated images and uses reference file created during dataset preparation (see sections above).

 ## Computing Roundtrip MSE